 Good drainage is key

 Most importantly, never leave your plants sitting in water.
 This will lead to root rot and ultimately the death of your houseplant.
-Yellow leaves are an indicator that this is happening.
+Yellow leaves are an indicator that this may be happening.

 3. FEED REGULARLY